 Opportunities to obtain a good job depend on metro characteristics

 The nation’s 100 largest metro areas vary considerably in the share of their jobs that are good or promising, and in the educational attainment of the workers who hold those jobs.
-For instance, good or promising jobs held by sub-baccalaureate workers represent 35 percent of jobs in the Spokane, Wash. metro area, but just 9 percent of jobs in the Washington, D.C. metro area.
+For instance, good or promising jobs held by workers without a bachelor’s degree represent 35 percent of jobs in the Spokane, Wash. metro area, but just 9 percent of jobs in the Washington, D.C. metro area.
 These differences across metro areas reflect differences in: (a) the educational attainment of local workers; (b) the presence of opportunity industries in local economies; and (c) the company specializations, skill requirements, and pay levels in those local opportunity industries.

+Read more about how metropolitan areas contain different concentrations of good jobs on page 16 »

 Share of jobs that are good, promising, high skill, or other INTERACTIVE